Trail Difficulty & Conditions of the Rolling Prairie Trail

 Bristow is a great place to cool off after riding for a while as they offer a free community splash pad and The Bristow Ice Cream Shack, which is known around the area for their cold treats!

 In Clarksville, you have a couple options for a tasty meal like Doc’s Tap, Pete & Shorty’s, or Lizzy Lou’s Diner.
 Grab a tenderloin, fries, or a burger at any of these to refuel you!
+Clarksville also has a community splashpad and playground to enjoy.
 Along with a convenience store you’ll find a Dollar General in case you need anything during your visit to the area.

 Shell Rock offers a couple different places to grab some grub like the Riverview Café or our personal favorite, The Shell Rock Scoop!
 The Scoop offers up ice cream from a small Iowa dairy, WW Homestead Dairy!
 Grab one of their delicious flavors of hard scoop ice cream or a shake, malt, or sundae!

-Keep in mind that you’ll have to bike on city streets & cross Hwy 3 to find The Shell Rock Scoop in downtown Shell Rock.
+Keep in mind that you’ll have to bike on city streets & cross Hwy 3 to find The Shell Rock Scoop or Riverview Cafe in downtown Shell Rock.
 You’ll cross the Shell Rock River and the dam while riding through town to The Scoop.

 Things to Keep in Mind while riding the Rolling Prairie Bike Trail